Spencerx/xtal/README.md

 "The Rise of The New Physics" d'Abro
 "The Strange Story of The Quantum" Hoffman
 "Weapons of Math Destruction" O'Neil
+If "Mathematics For The Million" by Hogben was not enough you can search for available titles in comic book or graphic novel format such as
+"Prime Suspects 'The Anatomy Of Integers And Permutations'" by the Andrew and Jenifer Granville as illustrated by Lewis.
+Ofcourse if you are just a person who looking for more interactive math then generative tools should be more interesting than just looking at Maple, MathCAD, Mathematica, MATLAB, Sage, with applications with basic cognitive ability such as IBM Watson or Wolfram Alpha since you also have little tools such as Coq or lean among many others that are in the news trends, you have to ask how much you can achieve with the popular tools by practice in your daily routine without breaking the bank(PNP) and overthink.
+This is the opportunity so it's pretty lazy to think of cost at this point and time unless you have hard problems you want to solve while you still have a ageing SGI or Sun Workstations running the latest
+Java but no complimentary desktop, deskside machine assistance for that mechanical advantage just to make fun of the idea, there's plenty of cloud more mobile scrawniness than compute power on premise unless you deploy your own cloud(pun not intended because php sucks like plumbing, its always necessary  to have a new machines undiluted and evolving to define the trends not the other way(s) around because to a person with hardware all these problems look funny when you won't accept dilution from mobile domains because at least the cloud is virtually accessible anywhere to almostanything with the caveat of 'anything')!

+As a kid living with or near in  the neighbourhood mathematicians they liked the fun(the only amount they would get outside they office) that I poked at them because most kids can now relate the abstract to the reality of using computers, at least gaming computers or consoles.
+Relating to the rationale of numbers is a different thing when you use computers everyday especially if they are powerful computers you inherently discover the limits of that state machine in the aspect of content, mathematics is a tool so in sense so is currency but what you can do with it will differ from place to place in the same way physics is different until you become accustomed to a set of facts(earth bound constants) which we take for granted here on earth, Terra firma, Without the faster than light travel you  can always revel in the idea of such a craft as a time travelling ship but oral history is littered with such experiences that can be taken out of context once they become a faded memory left to mere chance or probability as stressed by Hogben on latter alone.
+The rest is science fiction just as science is purely fictional to people who cannot wield it because off priorities until they do something with it which is usually a novelty experience in isolation unlike practical knowledge from trial and error maybe just pure experience.
+There is much that doesn't last in the organic material world along with stories long lost to posterity.

 "The major challenge at this stage is learning how to control manipulate and probe single molecules, how to direct assembly so that devices might be manufactured"